 Since the shooting, both Megan, whose legal name is Megan Pete, and Lanez have shared allegations on social media, and misinformation about the case has spread widely.
-The New York Times reports that Lanez’s sentencing will take place on January 27.
 Let’s run down how we got here in the first place.

-In the summer of 2020, Megan accused Lanez of shooting her in the foot.
+In the summer of 2020, Megan accused Lanez of shooting her in the feet.

-In July 2020, Megan was seen getting into a police car with bloody feet, and she was taken to the hospital.
-Reports initially suggested that she had sustained injuries from broken glass and had been arrested after a night of partying with friends.
-It was later reported that Lanez, who was also in the car, was arrested for possession of an unregistered firearm.
+In July 2020, Megan was seen getting into a police car with bloody feet, and was subsequently taken to the hospital.
+Reports initially suggested she sustained the injuries from broken glass and had been arrested after a night of partying with friends.
+But shortly thereafter, it emerged that Lanez, who was also in the car, had been arrested for possession of an unregistered firearm.

-During an Instagram Live in August 2020, Megan claimed it was Lanez who shot her.
-Though she did not initially tell police that she had been shot, she explained that, in the moment, she hadn’t trusted the police to protect her.
+During an Instagram Live the next month, however, Megan named her alleged assailant, claiming it was Lanez.
+She did not initially tell police that she had been shot, explaining that, in the moment, she hadn’t trusted them to protect her.
 “Why the fuck would I tell [the police] somebody got a gun in this car and this n- - - - shot me?” she said.
 “So I can get shot, you can get shot, she can get shot, he can get shot?”

-Following her accusation, Lanez denied the allegations.
-In an Instagram Live video, he cast doubt on whether or not Megan had been shot in the first place (her medical records reportedly indicate that she was), and floated the idea that even if she was shot, she couldn’t have seen who was shooting if she had been walking away from the car at the time of her injuries.
+In his own Instagram Live, Lanez denied the allegations and cast doubt on whether Megan had even been shot in the first place.
+He also suggested that if she had been shot, she couldn’t have seen who was shooting if she were walking away from the car at the time she sustained her injuries.